DJ - District Purchasing

 Policy DJ

-No purchase, with the exception of a petty cash or credit card purchases, will be authorized unless covered by an approved purchase order.
+No purchase, with the exception of construction change directives, petty cash or credit card purchases, will be authorized unless covered by an approved purchase order.
 No bills will be approved for payment unless purchases were made on approved orders.

-The superintendent or designee is authorized to enter into and approve payment on contracts obligating district funds not to exceed $150,000 for products, materials, supplies, capital outlay and services that are within current budget appropriations.
-The superintendent or designee is authorized to obligate district funds without specific Board approval when the expenditures are routine and customary, including, but not limited to, payroll and utilities.
-The Board shall approve all contracts that are collective bargaining agreements or service contracts that include the provision of labor performed by district employees, such as custodial, food service and transportation services.
+The superintendent or designee is authorized to enter into and approve payment on contracts obligating district funds not to exceed $250,000 for products, materials, supplies, capital outlay and services that are within current budget appropriations.
+The superintendent or designee is authorized to obligate district funds without specific board approval when the expenditures are routine and customary, including, but not limited to, state/municipal fees, payroll and utilities.
+The board shall approve all contracts that are collective bargaining agreements or service contracts that include the provision of labor performed by district employees, such as custodial, food service and transportation services.

-The Chief Financial Officer or designee will review bills due and payable for the purchase of supplies and services to determine if they are within budget amounts.
-After appropriate administrative review, the chief financial officer will direct payment of the just claims against the district.
-The Chief Financial Officer is responsible for the accuracy of all bills and vouchers.
+The chief financial officer or designee will review bills due and payable for the purchase of supplies and services to determine if they are within budget amounts.
+After appropriate administrative review, the chief financial officer or designee will direct payment of the just claims against the district.
+The chief financial officer is responsible for the accuracy of all bills and vouchers.

-No Board member, officer, employee or agent of this district shall use or attempt to use their official position to obtain financial gain or for avoidance of financial detriment for himself/herself, a relative or member of household or for any business with which the Board member, officer, employee, agent or a relative is associated.
+No board member, officer, employee or agent of this district shall use or attempt to use their official position to obtain financial gain or for avoidance of financial detriment for themselves, a relative or member of household or for any business with which the board member, officer, employee, agent or a relative is associated.

 The superintendent shall develop administrative regulations necessary to implement this policy.
 Additional specific purchasing procedures are delineated in the district’s Purchasing Manual which is updated periodically.